Indonesian Midwives Train in Saving Lives at Birth

 Although this condition is typically treated in a hospital, in rural areas like Serang, obstetric and neonatal care is difficult to find.
 Even when it is available, women living in poverty cannot always afford the regular screenings that expectant mothers need to ensure a healthy pregnancy and delivery.
 Moreover, birth attendants in remote villages of Indonesia typically do not have the training required to handle delivery or newborn complications.

-Fortunately for Martini and her child, Fani had recently completed Project HOPE’s training on obstetric and neonatal emergencies.
+Fortunately for Marti and her child, Fani had recently completed Project HOPE’s training on obstetric and neonatal emergencies.
 Both Fani and the Basic Emergency Obstetric and Neonatal Care (abbreviated PONED in Indonesian) team at the puskesmas were prepared to save the newborn’s life.

 Empowering health workers in Indonesia